Suffolk County Condemnation Attorney

 Eminent Domain attorney

-Governments have the right to take your property through condemnation, also known as eminent domain, upon a proper showing of a "public purpose."
-You, however, have the right to be "fairly" compensated for the direct or indirect damages to your property as a result of a full or partial taking of your property.
+Governments have the right to take your property through eminent domain, more commonly known as condemnation, upon a proper showing of a “public purpose”.
+You, however, have a constitutional and legal right to be “fairly” compensated for the direct or indirect damages to your property as a result of a full or partial taking of your property.

 How your property may be legally taken

-The Fifth Amendment grants the federal government the right to take your property for a public purpose through condemnation.
-This right is also extended to the states and local governments.
-However, you are entitled to fair compensation for your interest in the taken property by provisions in:
+Federal, state and local governments have the right to take all or a portion of your property for a public purpose through condemnation.
+You are, however, entitled to fair compensation for your interest in the taken property pursuant to various provisions of:

 - The Constitution of the United States